chrisbuckley/altitude-2017-lb-workshop/README.md

 * [Creating health checks via the API](https://docs.fastly.com/api/config#healthcheck)

 ## Load Balancing Information

-For all workshops, we will be working directly with the Fastly API.
-You can use the following API key in your workshops:

-* **API Key**: 40d5c47058cd90a0b78199dcb4a844ec

 For workshops 1 & 3, we will be using two instances in a single load balancing pool: